lvzon/dsmr-p1-parser/README.md

 Parsing successful, data CRC 0x9b8d, telegram CRC 0x9b8d
 ```

-If you get an error, check if the serial converter is connected and you're using the the correct serial device (depending on yoyur setup it can also be `/dev/ttyS0`, `/dev/ttyUSB1` or something else, check `dmesg` to be sure).
+If you get an error, check if the serial converter is connected and you're using the the correct serial device (depending on yoyur setup it can also be `/dev/ttyAMA0`, `/dev/ttyS0`, `/dev/ttyUSB1` or something else, check `dmesg` to be sure).
 If no valid telegram is seen within 25 seconds or so, hit `CTRL-C` and check `errors.dat`.
-If `errors.dat` contains garbage, you probably need to invert the signal, using an inverter-IC, a transistor or a software setting.
+If `errors.dat` contains garbage, you probably need to invert the signal, using an inverter-IC, a [transistor](https://gathering.tweakers.net/forum/list_message/42560767#42560767) or a software setting.
 If `errors.dat` is empty, try dumping the serial device data directly (e.g. `cat /dev/ttyUSB1`).
 If no data comes in, check your cable connections and especially check if your data-line and ground and pull-up resistor are all connected correctly and the request-pin 2 is connected to at least +4V (and at most 5.5V).

 If the cable-length is more than a few metres, this can cause the voltages to drop below 4 V, so you may need to measure this and either use a better cable or connect the pull-up resistor and Vcc-RTS at the P1-side rather than at the serial interface.
 Also note that older (DSMR 2.x or 3.x) metres do not have a 5V Vcc pin, so in this case you'll need to supply 5V from another source.

 ## TODO